 The Organization applied for and was granted \$42,300 under the Paycheck Protection Program established by the Coronavirus Aid, Relief and Economic Security (CARES) Act, which in essence represents a grant.
 Using guidance in ASC-958-605 Revenue Recognition for Not-For-Profit Entities, the loan will be reflected as a liability (refundable advance).
 Only when conditions are substantially met or explicitly waived will the funds be recognized as income.
-As of December 31, 2020, the Organization is reflecting the proceeds of the loan as a liability on the Statement of Financial Position and as a financing activity on the Statement of Cash Flows.
+On May 19, 2021, the amount fo \$42,300 was forgiven and reported as revenue.